drduh/macOS-Security-and-Privacy-Guide/README.md

 **Note** Apple's installer [does not appear to work](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/120) across OS versions.
 If you want to build a 10.12 image, for example, the following steps must be run on a 10.12 machine!

-To create a **bootable USB macOS installer**, mount a USB drive, and erase and partition it, then use the `createmediainstall` utility:
+To create a **bootable USB macOS installer**, mount a USB drive, and erase and partition it, then use the `createinstallmedia` utility:

 ```
 $ diskutil list